 Capstone Requirement: The university requires the successful completion of a Capstone course.
-Forensic Examiner majors must complete FIS 406L.
+Forensic Chemistry majors must complete FIS 406L.

-Writing and Communication Skills Requirement: The Forensic Examiner Bachelor of Science is a SpeakWrite Certified ProgramTM.
-SpeakWrite Certified programs incorporate and develop students' written, verbal, visual, and mediated communication skills across the curriculum.
+Writing and Communication Skills Requirement: The Forensic Chemistry Bachelor of Science is a SpeakWrite Certified ProgramTM.
+SpeakWrite Certified programs incorporate and develop students’ written, verbal, visual, and mediated communication skills across the curriculum.

 Calculation of the GPA in the Major: A minimum grade of C- or better in all courses applied to major requirements, including the STEM Foundations.
 If a course is repeated, all attempts will be included in the calculation of the GPA, unless the course is eligible for a D/F repeat.

-Internship Requirement: All students are required to successfully complete the FIS 386 for at least 3 hours of credit.
+Internship Requirement: All students are required to successfully complete the FIS 386 internship course for a minimum of 3 hours of credit.

 |ECAS B.S.
 Requirements||4|